nguyensjsu/sp21-202-husky-haven/README.md

 ### Powerups

 * Balloon Powerup: Husky rises like a baloon upon jumping on a platform for 5 seconds.
-(Removes gravity being applied and reduces the speed player rises for X amount of time)
+(Removes gravity being applied and reduces the speed player rises for 5 amount of time)
 * Feather Powerup: Husky floats like a feather for 5 seconds.
-(Reduces the gravity being applied to player for X amount of time)
+(Reduces the gravity being applied to player for 5 amount of time)
 * Fireball Powerup: Husky can kill the enemies by pressing the spacebar which will inject the fireballs in the gameworld.
 * Invincibility Powerup: Shield the Husky from getting killed by the enemies for 5 seconds.